HongruiTang/RePaint-reimplementation/README.md

 ## Chosen Result

 In the original paper, the authors trained a DDPM on the CelebA-HQ dataset for 250,000 iterations, which takes 5 days even on 4×V100 GPUs.
-Due to resource constraints and the fact that the RePaint algorithm is adaptable to various DDPMs, we utilize pretrained models and focus on the CelebA-HQ dataset to reproduce the following:
+Due to resource constraints and the fact that the RePaint algorithm is adaptable to various DDPMs, we utilize pretrained model on the CelebA-HQ dataset (`ddpm-celebahq-256` from Hugging Face) to reproduce the following:

 - The visualization results using different masks is shown in the figure below: